kyma-incubator/service-catalog/docs/migration-apiserver-to-crds.md

 9. Add proper owner reference to all secrets pointed by service bindings.
 10. Scale up controller-manager.

->Note: There is no difference between upgrade Service Catalog using own ETCD or main Kubernetes ETCD.
+>Note: At step 6 there is no difference between upgrade Service Catalog using own ETCD or main Kubernetes ETCD.
 ## Manual Service Catalog upgrade

 ### Backup and deleting resources